ymijsters/My_Data_Practical/README.md

 3. Copy "books.db" into the db folder (not in txt)
 4. Run the code :)

+Also note that the code blocks in the Readme have been shortened where possible to limit the length of the Readme document.
+Full code can still be found in the Jupyter Notebook.

 ## Introduction
 Countless papers have been written comparing Russian and English Literature or Literature of the 19th and 20th century (for example, Emerson (2008)).
 The breadth and depth of literature of these regions and periods have been a centuries-long inspiration for research into literature as an artform, language, and culture in a broad sense, among other topics.
 As research topic, researchers can analyse anything from the use of a single word, the style of a single chapter, the psychological effects of a book to the societal impact captured in a collection of books.